-- 2.2 In the prep school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the years 2014 to 2016, performance has been above the national average for maintained schools. - 2.4 In the sixth form, A-level performance has been above the national average for sixth formers in maintained schools. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 At GCSE in the years 2014 to 2016, performance has been well above the national average for maintained schools, and above the national average for maintained selective schools.
+Results in IGCSE examinations have been higher than worldwide norms. - 2.3 In the sixth form, A-level results in 2014 and 2015 were above the national average for sixth formers in maintained schools, and well above the national average in 2016. - 2.4 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
-A suitable framework for the assessment of pupils' performance is in place. - 2.6 The standards relating to the quality of education [paragraphs 1-4] are met.
+A suitable framework for the assessment of pupils' performance is in place. - 2.5 The standards relating to the quality of education [paragraphs 1-4] are met.